ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 ## INTRODUCTION TO FUZZ TESTING a.k.a.
 'FUZZING'

+> We assume that you already know the basics from the other courses.

-In contrast to software testing, fuzz testing is quite the opposite.
+In contrast to typical software testing, fuzz testing is quite different.
 Fuzzing is a process of feeding malformed, mutated or unexpected inputs to a program (device or a system) and observing its behavior.
 The motivation behind this kind of testing is to discover bugs, vulnerabilities and memory leaks in a software (device or a system) for exploitation or quality improvement.
 While fuzzing is primarily used to discover and fix bugs, it can potentially be used in denial of service (DoS) attacks if certain conditions are met.

 The main goal of fuzzing is to make the target system behave *unexpectedly*.
+Is there a state in the program that isn't handled properly or leads into unintended behavior?

  From the security perspective, the goal is to find and analyze those unexpected behaviors for possible exploits and figure out how to fix them.
 The programs that are used to perform fuzz testing are commonly called "fuzzers".

 Example of Resource Exhaustion with Fuzzing: Fuzzing can be used to send a large volume of specially crafted inputs to a target application, overwhelming its resources.
 As an example, an HTTP server could be bombarded with a flood of excessively long or malformed requests, causing it to consume excessive memory or CPU cycles, ultimately leading to a denial of service condition.